nvdaes/emoticons/readme.md

 ## Insert symbol ##

 This dialog allows you to choose one of the symbols available in the Punctuation/symbol pronunciation dialog of NVDA.
 You can use the Filter edit box or the arrow keys to select an item from the symbols list.

+If you want to copy various symbols, use the Add button to append them to the Symbols to copy edit box.

-Then, press OK and the selected emoji or symbol will be copied to your clipboard, ready for pasting.
+Then, press OK and the selected emoji or symbol, or the symbols contained in the mentioned edit box, will be copied to your clipboard, ready for pasting.

 ## Emoticons dictionary ##